-Pancreas transplants continue to decline and the majority of pancreata that are transplanted are done so as part of a simultaneous pancreas-kidney (SPK) transplant1.
+Pancreas transplants have declined significantly and the majority of pancreata that are transplanted are done so as part of a simultaneous pancreas-kidney (SPK) transplant1.
 Current blood type restrictions on kidney-pancreas allocation prevent clinically compatible SPK transplants from occurring.
 Preventing clinically compatible SPK transplants results in many of these pancreata being discarded or not recovered.2